meltyourface/blank/posts/Fortune-divination/Comprehensive-Weekly-Tarot-Spread-for-Personal-Guidance/index.md

 ## Title: Comprehensive Weekly Tarot Spread for Self-Discovery and Personal Guidance

-Layout: A 12-card spread arranged in a circular layout, with each card representing a specific aspect of the week ahead.
+**Layout**: A 12-card spread arranged in a circular layout, with each card representing a specific aspect of the week ahead.

-Instructions: To begin, shuffle your tarot deck and focus on the energy surrounding the week ahead.
+**Instructions**: To begin, shuffle your tarot deck and focus on the energy surrounding the week ahead.
 Take a few deep breaths, clear your mind, and when you feel ready, draw 12 cards, placing them in the following positions:

 Card Positions: